zhongfu/tp/docs/UserGuide.md

 Format: `mark JOB_INDEX`

-Example: `mark 2` marks the second job
+Example: `mark 2` marks the second job, assuming it is not already marked as complete

 Example: `mark 2` un-marks the second job after the previous example is performed